A horizontal banner depicting an expansive ocean scenery.

 You gain a +1 bonus to your attempts to turn undead, and undead created by you have other priests attempting to turn them roll their turn undead at a -1 penalty.

 You can channel divinity to raise one corpse as a zombie or skeleton.
 Doing this takes 10 minutes of prayer over the corpse, and a successful (9 or above) reaction roll with your god.
 On a 5 or below, your god goes silent and you cannot raise dead again until the next day by channeling divinity.
+You can have a number of undead servants equal to your maximum retainer score.
+Hirelings count against this limit, undead summoned via other spells do not.

 Saves vs. your Necromancy spells are made at -2.